Accessibility & Translations

 3 Contact Hours (New York Board of Psychology)

-Disclosures: No conflicts of interest to disclose.
-Generative AI was not used in the development or content of this presentation.
+Disclosures: Dr. Malesa has no conflicts of interest for this presentation.
+Generative AI was not used in the content or development of this presentation.

 Learning Objectives: